Super I/O

-Super I/O is a class of I/O controller integrated circuits that began to be used on personal computer motherboards in the late 1980s, originally as add-in cards, later embedded on the motherboards.
+Super I/O (sometimes Multi-IO) is a class of I/O controller integrated circuits that began to be used on personal computer motherboards in the late 1980s, originally as add-in cards, later embedded on the motherboards.
 A super I/O chip combines interfaces for a variety of low-bandwidth devices.
-Now it is mostly merged with EC.
+Now the I/O controller that combined Super I/O function and Embedded Controller function is called embedded Super I/O (eSIO).

+Functions

 The functions below are usually provided by the super I/O if they are on the motherboard: